heroku/devcenter-cli/CONTRIBUTING.md

 We welcome contributions!

 ## Urgent Security Updates
-* Page us from the "Dev Center" campfire room with `Sentinel: page DevCenter: your emergency message`.
+* Page us from the "Dev Center" HipChat room.
 While you wait for us, push your fix to a topic branch on GitHub.

 ## Any Other Contribution